Veraguas Province: Tourism

 Veraguas has many groups of inhabitants, mainly of Spanish/Indigenous origin named campesinos.
 This land offers tourists and visitors close contact with nature.
 Forests, mountains, coasts, and islands where there are more than 200 varieties of orchids; more than 400 species of birds, in addition to mammals, reptiles, and insects.

-Veraguas has various national parks.
-The Coiba National Park, (with the largest coral reef of the Pacific Coast of America), Cerro Hoya National Park (covers the southwest part of the Azuero Peninsula and the sea that surrounds it), Santa Fe National Park (a forest in the northern region), La Yeguada Forest reserve (with a great artificial lake for the production of electricity) and El Montuoso Forest reserve.
+The various national parks in Veraguas include Coiba National Park (with the largest coral reef of the Pacific coast of America), Cerro Hoya National Park (covers the southwest part of the Azuero Peninsula and the sea that surrounds it), Santa Fe National Park (a forest in the northern region), La Yeguada Forest reserve (with a great artificial lake for generation of hydro electricity) and El Montuoso Forest reserve.

 Beaches such as Playa Santa Catalina, Playa Mariato, Malena, and Torio offer great places for recreation, surfing, and fishing.
-Other famous touristic areas is the Iglesia de San Francisco de la Montaña.
+Another famous touristic area is the Iglesia de San Francisco de la Montaña.
 This church has a Baroque architecture and dates back to 1727.
 It was declared a National Historical Monument on January 27, 1937.